 Wesley (Wes) D. Thornton, PGM | Grand Treasurer

-Wes Thornton of New Mexico was reinstalled Grand Treasurer of DeMolay on June 18, 2016 at the 96th Annual Session in San Diego, CA. Wes Thornton was first appointed Grand Treasurer in March of 2012, and elected in June of 2012.
+Wes Thornton of New Mexico was reinstalled Grand Treasurer of DeMolay on June 17, 2017 at the 97th Annual Session in Buffalo, NY.
+Wes Thornton was first appointed Grand Treasurer in March of 2012, and elected in June of 2012.